Uranium in the environment

 Uranium in the environment is a global health concern, and comes from both natural and man-made sources.
-Mining, phosphates in agriculture, weapons manufacturing, and nuclear power are sources of uranium in the environment.
+Beyond naturally occurring uranium, mining, phosphates in agriculture, weapons manufacturing, and nuclear power are anthropogenic sources of uranium in the environment.

 In the natural environment, radioactivity of uranium is generally low, but uranium is a toxic metal that can disrupt normal functioning of the kidney, brain, liver, heart, and numerous other systems.
 Chemical toxicity can cause public health issues when uranium is present in groundwater, especially if concentrations in food and water are increased by mining activity.
 The biological half-life (the average time it takes for the human body to eliminate half the amount in the body) for uranium is about 15 days.

 Uranium's radioactivity can present health and environmental issues in the case of nuclear waste produced by nuclear power plants or weapons manufacturing.

 Uranium is weakly radioactive and remains so because of its long physical half-life (4.468 billion years for uranium-238).
 The use of depleted uranium (DU) in munitions is controversial because of questions about potential long-term health effects.

 Natural occurrence

-Uranium is a naturally occurring element found in low levels within all rock, soil, and water.
-This is the highest-numbered element to be found naturally in significant quantities on earth.
+Uranium is a naturally occurring element found at low levels within all rock, soil, and water.
+This is the highest-numbered element to be found naturally in significant quantities on Earth.
 According to the United Nations Scientific Committee on the Effects of Atomic Radiation the normal concentration of uranium in soil is 300 μg/kg to 11.7 mg/kg.

 It is considered to be more plentiful than antimony, beryllium, cadmium, gold, mercury, silver, or tungsten and is about as abundant as tin, arsenic or molybdenum.
-It is found in many minerals including uraninite (most common uranium ore), autunite, uranophane, torbernite, and coffinite.
-Significant concentrations of uranium occur in some substances such as phosphate rock deposits, and minerals such as lignite, and monazite sands in uranium-rich ores (it is recovered commercially from these sources).
-Coal fly ash from uranium bearing coal is particularly rich in uranium and there have been several proposals to "mine" this waste product for its uranium content.
-Due to the fact that part of the ash of a coal power plant escapes through the smokestack, the radioactive contamination released by coal power plants in regular operation is actually higher than that of nuclear power plants.
+It is found in many minerals including uraninite (the most common uranium ore), autunite, uranophane, torbernite, and coffinite.
+There are significant concentrations of uranium in some substances, such as phosphate rock deposits, and minerals such as lignite, and monazite sands in uranium-rich ores.
+(It is recovered commercially from these sources.)
+Coal fly ash from uranium-bearing coal is particularly rich in uranium, and there have been several proposals to "mine" this waste product for its uranium content.
+Because some of the ash produced in a coal power plant escapes through the smokestack, the radioactive contamination released by coal power plants in normal operation is actually higher than that of nuclear power plants.

-Seawater contains about 3.3 parts per billion of uranium by weight, approximately (3.3 µg/kg) or, 3.3 micrograms per liter of seawater.
+Seawater contains about 3.3 parts per billion (3.3 μg/kg of uranium by weight or 3.3 micrograms per liter).